Senators spar over killing the filibuster | WSGW 790 AM & 100.5 FM

 “This chaos would not open up an express lane to liberal change,” McConnell said Tuesday.
 “It would not open up an express lane for the Biden presidency to speed into the history books.
 The Senate would be more like a 100-car pileup — nothing moving.”

-But Senator Dick Durbin, the Democratic whip, shrugged off McConnell’s threats of gumming up the works of the Senate, arguing that McConnell had already shown he could do so when he was majority leader.
+But Durbin shrugged off McConnell’s threats of gumming up the works of the Senate, arguing to reporters on Tuesday that McConnell had already shown he could do so when he was majority leader.

 “He has already done that.
 He’s proven he can do it and they’ll do it again, I assume.
 So that’s a threat that, yes, we’ve seen it, we know you can do it,” Durbin said.
 He had previously opposed eliminating the filibuster, but said that he had changed his mind after seeing how McConnell wielded the filibuster.